Numair25/Laravel-E-Commerce-Admin-dashboard/README.md

-# Max Cycles - Laravel E-commerce Website
+# Cycles - Laravel E-commerce Website

-A complete Laravel-based e-commerce website for Max Cycles, a bicycle store located in Aland, Karnataka, India.
+A complete Laravel-based e-commerce website for Cycles, a bicycle store located in Aland, Karnataka, India.
 This project includes both an admin panel and a public website with full CRUD functionality.

 ## Features